British Turks: Ottoman migration

 By the early 1650s, an English merchant who had been trading in the Ottoman Empire returned to London with a Turkish servant who introduced the making of Turkish coffee, and by 1652 the first coffee house had opened in London; within a decade, more than 80 establishments flourished in the city.
 In 1659, Yusuf, an Ottoman administrator from Negropont, was baptized in England and took the name Richard Christophilus.
 With the influx of Muslim merchants and diplomats into England due to improved Anglo-Ottoman relations, a race for Muslim converts began between the Cromwellian party and the Anglicans.
-By 1679, Britain saw its first ever Turkish bath opened in London.
+By 1679, Britain saw its first ever hamam (Ottoman bathhouse) opened in London.
 Once George I became King of England in 1714, he took with him from Hanover his two Turkish protégés, Mustafa and Mehmet.
 Mehmet's mother and Mustafa's son would also reside in England.
 Due to their prominence in the court, Mustafa and Mehmet were depicted in the murals of Kensington Palace.
 In 1716 King George I ennobled Mehmet, who adopted the surname von Königstreu (true to the king).

 Ottoman Turkish migration continued after the Anglo-Ottoman Treaty of 1799.
 In the years 1820–22, the Ottoman Empire exported goods worth £650,000 to the United Kingdom.
 By 1836–38, that figure had reached £1,729,000 with many Ottoman merchants entering the country.
 In 1839, the Ottoman Tanzimat reform movement began.
 This period saw rapid changes in Ottoman administration including numerous high-ranking officials receiving their higher education and postings in the Western nations.
 Rashid Pasha (1800–1858) served as the Ottoman ambassador to Paris and London in the 1830s.
 One of his disciples and future grand vizier of the Ottoman Empire, Ali Pasha (1815–1871), also served as ambassador to London in the 1840s.
 Fuad Pasha (1815–1869), also received appointment at the Ottoman London embassy before rising in public office in his own nation.

 In 1865 Ottoman intellectuals had established the Young Ottomans organisation in order to resist the absolutism of Abdulaziz.
 Many of these intellectuals escaped to London (and to Paris) in June 1867 where they were able to freely express their views by criticising the Ottoman regime in newspapers.
 Their successors, the Young Turks, also took refuge in London in order to escape the absolutism of Abdul Hamid II.
 Even more political refugees were to arrive after the Young Turk Revolution of July 1908 and after the First World War.